brikrey67/rails-views/readme.md

 - Describe the roles of controllers and views in a Rails app
 - Explain how the router directs requests to a specific controller and action
 - Explain how controller actions map to specific views
+- Describe the role of instance variables in sharing information between an action and its view
 - Describe the Rails convention for implicitly rendering a view from an action
+- Differentiate between `redirect` and  `render`
 - Use `strong_params` to limit what attributes can be modified
-- Describe the role of instance variables in sharing information between an action and its view
-- Differentiate between `redirect` and  `render`

-## Opening Framing (5/5)
+## Framing (5 / 5)

-Last week, you got a quick overview of the full MVC structure of a Rails app by porting Tunr from Sinatra into Rails.
+In our introduction to Rails, we got a quick overview of how Rails' MVC architecture utilizes HTTP and REST protocols to properly handle requests and responses to drive application behavior.

+In this lesson, we'll go more in depth into the inner workings of a Rails App, exploring the pieces involved in a request-response lifecycle.

 As a quick review: **(ST-WG):** Why is the MVC structure so important?
+---

-> Interesting to note, the early MVC artchitects layed the foundational building blocks paving the way for the launch of GUI programming: [MVC History](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller#History)
+> Interesting to note, the early MVC architects layed the foundational building blocks paving the way for the launch of GUI programming: [MVC History](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller#History)

 Today, we're going to continue the deeper dive into the why and how of "The Rails Way" for each of the major components of the MVC structure.

- The M, Models & Migrations gave us a systematic,iterable way to organize, store, retrieve, and modify a database, using ActiveRecord as an interface to map our database tables into objects in Ruby.
+The M: **Models** and migrations give us a systematic, iterable way to organize, store, retrieve, and modify a database, using ActiveRecord as an interface to map our database tables into objects in Ruby.

- Views & Controllers will build on that, allowing us to do more with that structured data.
-But what..?
+Where as the models normally provide a way to encapsulate business logic and data, **Views & Controllers** are responsible for telling us what to do and how to display that data.

-### Doc Dive (5/10)
+### Doc Dive (5 / 10)

 Read Parts 1-3: http://guides.rubyonrails.org/action_controller_overview.html

-### Turn & Talk (5/15)
+### Turn & Talk (5 / 15)

 With a partner, discuss:
 1. What is the role of a controller in a Rails application?
 2. What are the conventions for naming Rails controllers?
 3. What are the benefits following the 'Rails Way'?

-### rMVC: Revisited (10/25)
+### rMVC: Revisited (10 / 25)

 The design pattern that rails is built around is rMVC - Router, Model, View and Controller.

 ![rMVC](images/mvc_diagram.png)

-**Question:** Who can remind us what the role of a view is in a Rails application?
+**Question:** Who can remind us the role the View plays in a Rails application?

 Life Cycle of a request/response in Rails: